 Another option is to take a day trip to the South West of Tasmania and visit Bathurst Harbour in the world heritage national park.
 If you enjoy untouched, pristine wilderness this is definitely a place to visit as only few people in the world have been here!

 As there are no roads to the park the only way to get there is to fly.
 A few local charter services provide package tours (for about $200 per person, see www.airtasmania.com.au).
-If you fly you'll go in a small plane and track down the coast past the most southern tip of Australia - the scenery on the flight is spectacular and really gives you a feel of Tasmania's ruggedness and beauty. over 7 years ago
+If you fly you'll go in a small plane and track down the coast past the most southern tip of Australia - the scenery on the flight is spectacular and really gives you a feel of Tasmania's ruggedness and beauty. almost 8 years ago